VonArzu/DOnt-QuIT/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- Find and use external api
+- Select a random motivational quote api
-- Render data on page
+- Graphics of emojis for buttons/feelings
-- Allow user to choose favorites
+- Allow user to select feelings by emoji/button

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*

+- 8 ball movements, like, shuffle on refresh page
+- Add design/css
-- Add second API
+- Add animation
-- Use local storage to save user favorites

 ## Project Schedule